Skip to main content

 harassment.
 It is the impact of the behaviour on the receiver that is considered.
 In dealing with a harassment complaint, what is considered is whether a person knew or ought reasonably to have known that the behaviour would be unwanted and/or would otherwise cause humiliation, intimidation and/or embarrassment.

-In an effort to foster the integrity of the learning environment and out of respect and consideration for Ambrose as a Christian academic community with a vision for human flourishing, while on campus students are expected to refrain from immodest public displays of affection and from sexual intimacy.
+Ambrose believes that a diverse learning community is a healthy learning community.
+While Ambrose is in alignment with the position of our founding denominations, we do not require students to agree to this position in order to participate in the life of the university.
+In an effort to foster the integrity of the learning environment and out of respect and consideration for Ambrose as a Christian academic community with a vision for human flourishing, while on campus students are expected to refrain from immodest public displays of affection and from sexual intimacy. *(this does not apply to married student housing).

 4. Dangerous Objects and Drugs